 Certain cards will gain benefits if the element is present.
 Now your regular sword attack can be a flaming sword attack that will do persistent damage each round to the victim.

-We’ve Barely Scratched the Surface
+We’ve Barely Scratched The Surface

-Enchantments are one of the ways Gloomhaven uses legacy; adding stickers to your cards to give them more damage or range for example.
+Enchantments are one of the ways Gloomhaven uses legacy.
+Adding stickers to your cards to give them more damage or range, for example.
 You will also have a world map that stickers will be added to as you explore and unlock achievements.

 The event may prompt you to add a new card to the event deck that you can now encounter.
 What will that card be?
 Who knows?
 We certainly don’t.

-Final Thoughts on Gloomhaven
+Final Thoughts On Gloomhaven

 I’ve lived in Gloomhaven for so long already and each time we arrange to play it I am excited.
 You know how you make plans with people and then wish those plans weren’t happening so you could stay home and do nothing?
 Gloomhaven is the opposite of that.

-If you’re looking for an epic campaign to commit to and truly feel rewarded for your efforts; check out Gloomhaven.
-It take a lot of effort and hard work though.
+If you’re looking for an epic campaign to commit to and truly feel rewarded for your efforts, check out Gloomhaven.
+It takes a lot of effort and hard work though.
 The rules are many and initially complex.
 You will be making mistakes way past the point at which you feel you should be.
 I play with two other people and everyone has their own jobs.
 One player tracks the monsters, another tracks the tokens, etc… If you are the only person setting up the scenarios, keeping track of everything, and maintaining the game, you may grow to resent it.

 You’re looking at an approximate 30 minutes of set-up, 2-4 hours of gameplay, and another 30 minutes to pack away.
 It’s a commitment and all of the players around the table need to be alright with that.
 There’s also the matter of the price.
 It’s not cheap.
-You do get more than a bargain though but it’s still a large investment to find out if this game will work for you.
+You do get more than a bargain, but it’s still a large investment to find out if this game will work for you.

-If you’ve heard all of that and it still appeals to you, then go for it.
-Gloomhaven is an experience I’ve only ever had electronically or in a table top role playing game run by a great game master.
+If you’ve heard all of that and it still appeals to you, then go for it!
+Gloomhaven is an experience I’ve only ever had electronically, or in a tabletop role-playing game run by a great game master.